Brahmabandhav Upadhyay: Early life

 Brahmabandhab Upadhyay was born as Bhavani Charan Bandyopadhyay in a Kulin Brahmin family.
 His father, Debi Charan Bandyopadhyay was a police officer of the British regime.
 Debicharan had three sons.
 The eldest was Hari Charan, who became a doctor in Calcutta, the second was Parbati Charan who practiced as a pleader, and the third was Bhavani Charan.
 He was born in village Khannyan in Hooghly district of undivided Bengal (presently in West Bengal).
 Bhavani Charan lost his mother Radha Kumari when he was only one year of age and was raised by one of his grand mothers.

-Bhavani Charan received his education in institutions such as Scottish Mission School, Hooghly Collegiate School, Metropolitan Institution (now Vidyasagar College), and the General Assembly's Institution (now Scottish Church College in Calcutta.
-In the General Assembly's Institution, during 1880s, he was in the same class with Narendranath Dutta, who, at a later date, became Swami Vivekananda.
+Bhavani Charan received his education in institutions such as Scottish Mission School, Hooghly Collegiate School, Metropolitan Institution (now Vidyasagar College), and the General Assembly's Institution (now Scottish Church College) in Calcutta.
+In the General Assembly's Institution, during the 1880s, he was in the same class with Narendranath Dutta, who, at a later date, became Swami Vivekananda.
 He was a friend of Rabindranath Tagore.